wirapratamaz/MoveUSD-TGMINIAPP/README.md

 # MoveUSD Telegram Mini App

-A Telegram Mini App for MoveUSD - a USD-backed digital cash platform on Solana.
+A Demonstrate Telegram Mini App for MoveUSD - a USD-backed digital cash platform on Solana.
 This app provides a user interface for checking balances, depositing, sending, requesting, and swapping MoveUSD tokens.

 ## Features